 Goal Talk Over Dinner: A time when the Teen Center staff engage with program participants over a hot meal on ways to set/achieve short and long term goals.
 Teens are challenged to imagine realistic goals, and create a plan to achieve those goals with the help of caring staff members and volunteers

 LifeThruMusic: The LifeThruMusic program is an innovative music mentoring program that integrates traditional music training with the latest technological updates in the music industry.
 In addition to music training, the LifeThruMusic program will incorporate a business training model that will prepare students to become leading music entrepreneurs of tomorrow.

 LifeThruDance: LifeThruDance is an artistic mentoring program that introduces participants to the field of dance.
 Participants will be trained in the fundamentals of dance by taking structured dance classes, learning choreography, comprehending dance vocabulary.
 Participants will also be encouraged to develop their own dance style, create choreography, and learn dance improvisation to enhance the performance skills needed to successfully execute dance on stage.

 LifeThruSports: This program uses fundamental basketball skills to teach teens a variety of life lessons.
 How to be part of a team, how to be a leader & follower, how to control your emotions, success of hard work, how to win (succeed) with class, how to lose (fail) with dignity and so much more.

-Youth Bible Study: This program teaches how to read and understand the Bible and how to implement it in your everyday life.
+Youth Bible Study: This program teaches Teens how to read and understand the Bible and how to implement it in their everyday life.